osrf/gazebo_tutorials/ros2_installing/tutorial.md

     > **Tip**: You can make this be automatically sourced for every new terminal by running this once: `echo "source ~/ws/install/setup.bash" >> ~/.bashrc`

-## Testing Gazebo and ROS 2 integration
+## Testing Gazebo-classic and ROS 2 integration

-Assuming your ROS 2 and Gazebo environments have been properly setup and built, you should now be able to load Gazebo worlds which contain ROS 2 plugins, and to insert models at runtime which have ROS 2 plugins in them.
+Assuming your ROS 2 and Gazebo-classic environments have been properly setup and built, you should now be able to load Gazebo-classic worlds which contain ROS 2 plugins, and to insert models at runtime which have ROS 2 plugins in them.

-Gazebo ROS packages provides several demo worlds for you to get a quick start with the plugins.
+Gazebo-classic ROS packages provides several demo worlds for you to get a quick start with the plugins.
 The demo worlds can be found [here](https://github.com/ros-simulation/gazebo_ros_pkgs/tree/ros2/gazebo_plugins/worlds), and are installed by default under